TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **Multi-language support**: Excellent support for Bengali (`bn`) and English (`en`) with good handling of mixed-language documents
 - **Better handling of stylized text**: More robust against font variations and image quality issues

 **Challenges**: There were some challenges faced, though EasyOCR handles many of them better than Tesseract OCR.
 Tesseract OCR failed to recognize both English and Bengali with a single script.
-EasyOCR fixed this isse.
+EasyOCR fixed this issue.

 - **Stylized Text/Logos**: Elements like "10 MINUTE SCHOOL" may still be misrecognized if heavily stylized, though EasyOCR's deep learning approach is more resilient to font variations.
 - **Layout Interpretation**: While EasyOCR provides bounding box information that can help with layout understanding, complex multi-column layouts may still require careful processing to maintain proper reading order.